abhaygshah/Titanic-Survival/Solution_in_R.md

 ```
 which then gave me
 ![pclass-percent](https://user-images.githubusercontent.com/50455967/58109211-0a587b00-7ba2-11e9-8bb1-6289ca901b0f.jpeg)

 Aah, so you can see the "probability" of surviving with each class.
+Alright, that is enough analysis for Pclass and Survival rate.
+Just to be clear - **confounding** didn't occur here. % of people who survived in Pclass=3 is indeed less.

+Lets look at gender.
+Heatmap clearly showed how males are less favorable.
+How true is that?